Looking for a new way to stay connected during your vacation?

 As a Teacher-in-Residence, you will collaborate on a relevant Museum project, participate in a weekly seminar, and work on an independent project of your choice.

-This program will run Monday, July 8 – Thursday, August 8, 2013.
+This program runs Monday, July 7 – Thursday, August 7, 2014.
 Our typical program week is Monday – Thursday, 8:30 am – 4:30 pm; however, flex schedules are available.
 During the school year, you are also expected to work an additional 24 hours to research and develop a product determined by you and your Museum partner.
 All participants must also attend a call-back meeting scheduled for early December.
 Although we are not able to offer housing, we do offer stipends of $3,000.

 Seeking a high school teacher who is interested in working with teens to develop themed experiences and hands-on activities appropriate for high school field trip groups.
-The teacher involved with this project will work collaboratively with the Youth Programs team and summer youth interns to develop programming and facilitation strategies to be used with high school groups in the Exhibit Halls.
-In addition, this participant will develop resources for teachers and possibly co-facilitate a professional development workshop or webinar in fall 2013.
-A background in physical sciences and/or chemistry is preferred.
+The teacher involved with this project will work collaboratively with the Youth Programs team and summer Youth Interns to develop activities, programming, and facilitation strategies to be used with high school groups on the Exhibit Halls floors.
+In addition, this participant will develop resources and assist in the planning of a mathematics related event for the 2014 – 15 school year.
+A background in mathematics is preferred.

 Teacher-in-Residence opportunities are made possible in part through generous support from Genzyme, the J.B.
-Swett Jackson endowment, and the National Aeronautics and Space Administration (NASA).
+Swett Jackson endowment, and Liberty Mutual.